-In order to effectively advise the IRS commissioner and executives, members are drawn from substantially diverse backgrounds.
-Members include representatives of the taxpaying public, the tax professional community, small and large businesses, colleges and universities, state tax administrations, banks, insurance, foreign financial institutions and the payroll community.
+To effectively advise the IRS commissioner and executives, members are drawn from substantially diverse backgrounds.
+Members include representatives of the taxpaying public, the tax professional community, small and large businesses, colleges and universities, state tax administrations, banks, insurance companies, foreign financial institutions and the payroll community.

-IRPAC is comprised of up to 35 members who are appointed to three-year terms by the commissioner.
+IRPAC comprises up to 35 members who are appointed to three-year terms by the commissioner.
 Each year, approximately one-third of the membership terms expire.
-Nominations are currently being accepted for up to six appointments that begin January 2009.
+Nominations are currently being accepted for up to six appointments that begin January 2010.